itzjacki/itzjacki/README.md

 ### Hello there 👋

 My name is Jakob, and I am a developer living in Trondheim.
-Check out some of my my projects here:
+Check out some of my projects here:

 [🎓 emnr.no:](https://emnr.no) Website where university students can rate their courses.
 Created in collaboration with a fantastic group of people as part of a university project.